Bullet journal key ideas that are perfect for rapid logging and organising your life admin! Borrow the ideas here or create your own!

 △ = Appointment attended, or

 You can use the same rules with events:

 If ever you have to cancel a task, appointment, or event in a weekly spread, you can simply put an X through it, like so:

 ⨻ = Appointment cancelled

 Finally, I want to mention bullet journal signifiers which can add context or show priority to your entries when rapid logging.

 I know it seems a lot, but we’re nearly there now!
 And all of this is just to make scanning your journal for information super quick and easy.

 What Are Bullet Journal Signifiers?

-Possibly an obvious one, but you can simply show a priority item like so:
+Possibly an obvious one, but you can simply show a priority item with an exclamation mark, like so: